Joseloll/Rawr-Logger/README.md

 - Steals Pc Host Name
 - Steals Pc User Name
 - Takes A ScreenShot Of There Desktop When They Run The File
-- Anti Http Debugger
-- Anti Wire Shark
-- Anti Process Hacker
-- Anti Fiddler
-# To List
+-  Has Protection To The Grabber
+ - Added Where Its Harder To Get The Webhook If They Process Hacker OR Etc To Get The Webhook

 - ✅ Make Where It Grabs The Roblox Cookie From More Browsers
 - ❌ Make A Complied Version
-- ❌ Addeing Protection To The Grabber
+- ✅  Adding Protection To The Grabber
 # Credits
 Made By:
 Joseyt#1935